Analytic, Reidemeister and homological torsion for congruence three--manifolds: Torsion in (co)homology

 \subsubsection{Remarks}

-1. For cusp-uniform sequences Theorem \ref{BSbianchi} follows immediately from (the proof of) Proposition 4.7 in \cite{thesis} and \cite[Theorem 1.11]{7S}.
-In general, the mere BS-convergence (without the precise estimates) follows from the latter with a little more work: one can see that it implies that any invariant random subgroup which is a limit of a sequence of congruence covers has to be supported on unipotent subgroups, which is impossible (for example because of ``Borel's density theorem'' \cite[Theorem 2.6]{7S}).
+1. The mere BS-convergence (without the precise estimates) follows from \cite[Theorem 1.11]{7S}: one can see that it implies that any invariant random subgroup which is a limit of a sequence of congruence covers has to be supported on unipotent subgroups, which is impossible if the limit is nontrivial (for example because of ``Borel's density theorem'' \cite[Theorem 2.9]{7S}).

-2. The proofs below and in \cite{7S} actually yield a stronger result: that there are $\eps,\delta>0$ such that